vivaria/edisonrul.ing/docs/source/cards/malevolent-mech-goku-en.md

-# MALEVOLENT MECH - GOKU EN
+# Malevolent Mech - Goku En

 > Ⓤ You can Normal Summon this card without Tributing. ① If you do, this card is sent to the Graveyard during the End Phase if it is the only Zombie-Type monster on the field.
 When it is sent to the Graveyard by this effect, you take damage equal to its ATK.